-Associates are companies over which CaixaBank exercises significant direct or indirect influence, but which are not subsidiaries or joint ventures.
+Associates are companies over which the CaixaBank Group exercises significant direct or indirect influence, but which are not subsidiaries or joint ventures.
 In the majority of cases, significant influence is understood to exist when the company holds 20% or more of the voting rights of the investee.
-If voting rights are less than 20%, the existence of significant influence is usually evidenced if other circumstances arise, such as having representation on the board of directors, participation in the investee's policy-making processes, material transactions between the entity and its investee, interchange of managerial personnel or the provision of essential technical information.
+If it holds less than 20%, significant influence is evidenced by the circumstances indicated in IAS 28.
+The existence of significant influence is usually evidenced by representation on the board of directors, participation in policy-making processes, material transactions between the entity and its investee, interchange of managerial personnel or the provision of essential technical information.

-Exceptionally, investees in which more than 20% of the voting rights is held, but it can clearly be demonstrated that significant influence does not exist, and therefore, CaixaBank effectively does not have the power to govern the entity's financial and operating policies, are not considered associates.
-Based on these criteria, at 31 December 2017 and 2016, CaixaBank held some equity investments for insignificant amounts, ranging from 20% to 50%, classified under "Available-for-sale financial assets" in the balance sheet.
+Exceptionally, investees in which more than 20% of the voting rights is held, but it can clearly be demonstrated that significant influence does not exist, and therefore the CaixaBank Group effectively does not have the power to govern the Entity's financial and operating policies, are not considered associates.

+Based on these criteria, at 31 December 2017, the Group held some equity investments, for immaterial amounts, ranging from 20% to 50% classified under "Available-for-sale financial assets" in the balance sheet.